Nilyeo/log_parser/README.md

   * The information to know
     * How long the log was collected
-    * If the NAS is migrated.
+    * If the NAS is migrated (if the source and destination model name is different)
   * Helpdesk app version
   * NAS model
-  * Serial Number
   * Firmware version
-  * myQNAPcloud URL
+  * myQNAPcloud URL (if myQNAPcloud is configured)
   * Power on time when the log was collected

 1. Basic information